 What is retinol?

-Retinol is a derivative of vitamin A, and widely considered by most experts and dermatologists to be the final word in anti-ageing skincare.
+A derivative of vitamin A, retinol is widely considered by most experts and dermatologists to be the final word in anti-ageing skincare.

 How does retinol work?